International and Interdisciplinary Conference 20194-5 Jan 2019

 Association of Chartered Certified Accountants (ACCA) research - Drivers of Change and Future Skills - has explored these important changes, expected to be encountered by the year 2025.
 The future accountants are required to be educated in digital technology, globalization, and evolving regulations.
 As the ACCA report has revealed that knowledge of digital technologies is the key competency area where professional accountants have skill gaps.

 At present accountants lack knowledge in a transformation of new disclosure regulations, new forms of disclosures and awareness of the interconnectedness of financial and non-financial reporting.
 The universities are required to develop their curriculum by inculcating these new concepts which will make the students corporate ready.
-In this backdrop, Jain University’s Department of Commerce, School of Commerce Studies, is conducting a two-day International Conference on “Emerging Global Trends in Accounting, Finance, and Taxation”.
+In this backdrop, Jain (Deemed-to-be University) ’s Department of Commerce, School of Commerce Studies, is conducting a two-day International Conference on “Emerging Global Trends in Accounting, Finance, and Taxation”.

 The main objectives of the conference is